sidat1991/data-ingestion/README.md

-Below steps to be followed to stream data from file to kafka and then to persitant layer.
+Below steps to be followed to stream data from file to kafka and then to persitent layer.

 1. Install Python 3.9